Last Updated on December 2, 2024

 When talking about an investment portfolio, book value is the price an investor originally paid to acquire an asset, excluding any fees needed to acquire it such as paying a commission.
 If an investor buys 100 shares for $1,000, the book value of their shares is $1,000.

-Notice how the definition of book value has its nuances based on the context it is used in.
-Before talking about book value, an investor needs to have a clear understanding of the context it is being used in.
+Notice how the definition of book value has its nuances based on the context it is used.
+Before talking about book value, an investor needs to have a clear understanding of the context it is being used.
 Failure to understand this context may lead to some incorrect information being shared.

 Adjusted Cost Base (ACB)

-Say you want to sell some shares because the current value of those shares (i.e., its market value) exceeds the cost paid to acquire them (their book value).
+Say you want to sell some shares because the current value of those shares (i.e., their market value) exceeds the cost paid to acquire them (their book value).

 To make a profit (or, when talking about the sale of assets, a capital gain), the current value of an asset should exceed the price originally paid to purchase it.